ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 If you're defining a model with a custom manager:

 - [x] Define object manager as `Manager` within the model.
-- [x] If the model inherits `WarehouseModel`, its manager should inherit `WarehouseModel.Manger` and set the type variable to a string with the model's name.
+- [x] If the model inherits `WarehouseModel`, its manager should inherit `WarehouseModel.Manager` and set the type variable to a string with the model's name.
-- [x] Write `objects: Manager = Manger()` below a custom manager.
+- [x] Write `objects: Manager = Manager()` below a custom manager.

 If you're defining an abstract model with a custom manager:

 - [x] Create a type variable lazily bound to the abstract model with naming convention `Any{model}`.
 - [x] Add generic type parameter of type any model that inherits the abstract model on the manager.
-- [x] Write `objects: Manager[t.Self] = Manger()` below a custom manager.
+- [x] Write `objects: Manager[t.Self] = Manager()` below a custom manager.

 ---

 A model's manager should be defined within the model's class as `Manager`.
 If the model inherits `WarehouseModel`, the manager should inherit `WarehouseModel.Manager`, providing a string of the model's name as the type parameter to inform the manager of the type of model it will be managing.
-Below the manager's definition, create a class-level attribute on the model called `objects` which has its type set to `Manager` and it's value set to an instance of the `Manager` class.
+Below the manager's definition, create a class-level attribute on the model called `objects` which has its type set to `Manager` and its value set to an instance of the `Manager` class.

 ```py
 class Person(WarehouseModel):